AtharvaDeolalikar/AtharvaDeolalikar/README.md

-### Hi there 👋, I'm in 3rd Year pursuing an AI Degree in India.
+### Hi there 👋, I'm in 3rd Year pursuing Artificial Intelligence Degree in India.
 #### I love to design websites and learn new things.

 #### 🔭 I’ve developed a few websites!